Penny's Story

 Hockeyroos defender Penny Squibb knows there is only one thing to do when you get knocked down – get up, dust yourself off and go again, harder.

-Selection in the 2024 national squad has given Karri an opportunity for Olympic redemption, after her dream of competing in Tokyo was cruelly ended by injury.
+Selection in the 2024 national squad gave Karri an opportunity for Olympic redemption in Paris, after her dream of competing in Tokyo was cruelly ended by injury.

 Karri, who grew up in the West Australian country town of Tambellup, suffered a leg injury during the Hockeyroos’ pre-Olympic training camp in Darwin in 2021.